-Treatments, options and pricing
+Treatment options and pricing

 During the paediatric ADHD assessment, we conduct a thorough evaluation of your child’s cognitive and behavioural aspects to accurately identify and understand the presence of attention-deficit/hyperactivity disorder and provide informed guidance for their well-being.

-ADHD Follow Up Appointment £250
+Child ADHD Follow Up Appointment

-In your follow-up appointment for the paediatric ADHD assessment, we will discuss the assessment results, provide you with a clear understanding of the diagnosis, and work together to create a customised plan that best supports your child’s unique needs and developmental progress.
+In the follow-up appointment for the paediatric ADHD assessment, we will discuss the assessment results, provide you with a clear understanding of the diagnosis, and work together to create a customised plan that best supports your child’s unique needs and developmental progress.

 Common Q&A about Child ADHD Assessment